 This website tries to utilize generic language where possible.
 Hence, the word "Board” is intended to include all agencies regulating psychology.
 The more commonly used term for a board of psychology in Canada is "College”.
 Similarly, the members of the board ("Board”) are often collectively referred to as the "Council” in Canada.

-ASPPB's Mission & Vision Statements Our Mission
+ASPPB's Mission & Vision Statements

 To enhance services and support its member jurisdictions in fulfilling their goal of advancing public protection by: offering exemplary examination and credentialing programs; providing state of the art programs and services to all our stakeholders; serving as the source for the most current and accurate information about the regulation of psychologists; and contributing to the critical consumer protection perspective in the on-going development of the profession.